A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - [Aldern Foxglove - Noble](https://2e.aonprd.com/NPCs.aspx?ID=882) use the noble from the GMG
     - [Aldern's Servants](https://2e.aonprd.com/NPCs.aspx?ID=912) use the servants from the GMG
   - **Loot:**
-    - Regardless of whether they accompany him on the boar hunt, Aldern rewards the party by giving a [Dull Gray Aeon Stone](https://2e.aonprd.com/Equipment.aspx?ID=407) (P1) to his favorite party member, as he thinks it makes it look like they have a halo and look more angelic.
+    - Regardless of whether they accompany him on the boar hunt, Aldern rewards the party by giving the party 1gp each and a [Dull Gray Aeon Stone](https://2e.aonprd.com/Equipment.aspx?ID=407) (P1) to his favorite party member, as he thinks it makes it look like they have a halo and look more angelic.
     - Aldern has a painting commissioned entitled "The Heroes of Sandpoint" showing him and the PCs in action against the goblins, which makes it look like he is part of the party.
 He donates it to the Rusty Dragon to be hung in the lounge.
 (Note this is useful if you have party member changes between now and book 2 as it provides continuity)

 ### Trouble at the Rusty Dragon (10-20xp, RP encounter)